HOW TO HAVE AN EPIC JORDAN ROAD TRIP

 ITINERARY FOR A ROAD TRIP IN JORDAN

 So, for this Jordan road trip itinerary, you will need a minimum of 5 days.
-However, 7 or 10 days in Jordan would be much better as you could actually see all places mentioned here.
+However, 7 or 10 days in Jordan would be much better as you could actually see all the places mentioned here.

 If you plan a two-week road trip, you will actually have enough time also to rest and relax and spend time at the beach (or in the desert).
 With a 5-day Jordan road trip, you have to skip two or three places mentioned here.
 Anyway, here are places not to miss when road tripping Jordan.